thelichy/logic-training/readme.md

 ---

+## Reversed Strings
+Complete the solution so that it reverses the string passed into it.

+---

 ## Sum of positives
 You get an array of numbers, return the sum of all of the positives ones.